 Tesla is one of the innovative companies in the world and THE most innovative company in the automotive industry.
 The company’s unique approach to bringing the latest in technology to the consumers around the world has been met with encouragement and enthusiasm but was not without envy and retaliation.
-The latest lemon law claim against the company is most likely to be a prime example of a PR-hungry attorney and an engine-tampering consumer.
+The latest Tesla lemon lawsuit is most likely to be a prime example of a PR-hungry attorney and an engine-tampering consumer.
 In addition, some people have jumped on the bandwagon and brought up the issue of Tesla direct sales model.

 Before you read any of those anti-Tesla propaganda you should first think about the business model in the industry.
 How does the money flow?
 Why do people say what they say?
 Here is what our research led to!